Snapshot virtual tour

-Buckmore Dam on Rum River
+Former Buck Moore Dam location on Rum River

 The park has five camper cabins that are available year-round.
 Each cabin has heat and electricity, and one cabin is handicap accessible.
 Each cabin has its own outdoor picnic table and fire ring, perfect for enjoying a meal with family or friends.

 Not far from the Rum River, the Petaga Campground offers campers 22 electric sites and 19 non-electric sites to choose from.
 Five camper cabins and a shower building are also located within the campground.